 IDAHOBIT Community Breakfast

-On 17 May 2017, DHS celebrated IDAHOT (International Day Against Homophobia and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.
+On 17 May 2018, DHS celebrated IDAHOBIT (International Day Against Homophobia, Biphobia, Intersexism and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.

-IDAHOT takes place on 17 May every year in over 120 countries around the world.
+IDAHOBIT takes place on 17 May every year in over 120 countries around the world.
 This specific date was chosen because 17 May 1990 was the date that the World Health Organisation removed homosexuality from its list of mental health disorders.
-In 2017, IDAHOT focused on families and their role in supporting LGBTIQ family members, as well as the importance of respecting the rights of LGBTIQ families.
+In 2017, IDAHOBIT focused on families and their role in supporting LGBTIQ family members, as well as the importance of respecting the rights of LGBTIQ families.

 The breakfast provided an opportunity to engage with the LGBTIQ community and offered a safe, inclusive and supportive space to celebrate this important day in the LGBTIQ calendar.

 DE Trans* and Gender Diverse Student Policy

 The Department for Education transgender and gender diverse student policy and procedures aims to ensure that schools consistently support gender diverse students.
 The ‘Supporting Same Sex Attracted, Intersex and Gender Diverse Students’ policy outlined school and preschool responsibilities in relation to state and commonwealth legislation.